Reviewing Savers Value Village (SVV) & Its Rivals

 |$28.80 million

-Savers Value Village’s rivals have higher revenue, but lower earnings than Savers Value Village.
-Savers Value Village is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+Savers Value Village’s peers have higher revenue, but lower earnings than Savers Value Village.
+Savers Value Village is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

 |Sell Ratings